ngtrdai/pos-system/README.md

 # POS System

-This is a Point of Sale (POS) System built with NestJS and PostgreSQL.
+This is a Point of Sale (POS) System built with NestJS, NextJS and PostgreSQL.

 ## Prerequisites